Restaurants Near Rittenhouse Square for a Great Meal

 For power lunches, killer brunches, or a fun night out, Rittenhouse Square restaurants have you covered.
 In one of the nicest neighborhoods in Philadelphia and based around one the city’s original parks laid out by William Penn, there is a vast array of choices.
 Burgers, vegan specialties, fast casual spots, and James Beard Award winners all have a home here.

+We eat in Rittenhouse regularly and have had the good fortune to sample dishes at each one of these spots (many of them numerous times).
 Here’s a look at some of our favorite places to eat in the neighborhood.

 The Love